 If you could go back in time, what would you have done differently?
 The answer is to insure yourself with a term policy early.
 More importantly, make sure that the policy is either renewable or convertible or both.
 That way, you will not need to care about life insurance eligibility again when your policy expires since you will be automatically signed up for another policy of your choice.

-Is there a maximum age to buy life insurance?
+Is there a maximum age to buy life insurance in Canada?

 If you are anything like me when I first heard about life insurance, you would think there is an upper age limit for life insurance.
 After all, selling a whole life insurance product to an 81-year-old does not make much business sense at the outset.
 And yet, there is no consensus among insurance companies on maximum age.

 Here, age is a function of the type of life insurance.
 Surveying the eligibility for term life insurance across most popular insurance providers, we found that the upper age ranges from 50 to 65.
 For whole life insurance, the maximum age ranges from 75 to 85, with the insured age going up to 120.
 Consequently, although there is not a single number defining the upper age limit for buying life insurance, you should still research the age requirements thoroughly to avoid when it is “too late.”